moldavitedesign/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamfile, a script that prints the type of the file name ln -s /bin/ls __ls__, Create a symbolic link cp -un *.html ../, Copy HTML files
+file /tmp/iamfile, a script that prints the type of the file name ln -s /bin/ls __ls__, Create a symbolic link cp -un *.html ../, Copy HTML files mv [[:upper:]]* /tmp/u, a script that moves all files beginning with an uppercase letter